 Unfortunately, most anxiety medications cannot or should not be taken during pregnancy.
 Only a few are approved for use while pregnant, and even then it's best to try to find solutions that are not drug related.

 There are genuinely effective ways to cure anxiety without the use of psychiatric medications.
-To learn more, fill out my free 7 minute symptoms test.
+Our free 7 minute anxiety test can score the severity of your anxiety, compare the severity to others, and provide you with medication free treatment ideas.

 Drugs for Anxiety